 The bigger man dropped the other, saying, “How?”
 He looked Jonathan up and down, taking in his sword and short bow.

 Dusting himself off, the smaller chimed in, “What do you need?”

 “Can we sit?”
-The knight asked, pointing to another drinking establishment.
+Jonathan asked, pointing to the drinking establishment.
 “I’ll buy you both an ale.”

 The big one shrugged.
 The other raised his eyebrows and smiled.